jericson/jericson.github.io/_posts/2020-05-26-ticket-to-ride-review.md

 ---
 layout: post
-title: 'Ticket to Ride&mdash;A classic that needs expansions'
+title: 'Ticket to Ride'
+subtitle: 'A classic that needs expansions'
 tags: game review
 ---